rohanverma2007/asd-speedtest/README.md

 # asd-speedtest
-Speedtest Script for ASD Network
+Speedtest Script for ASD Network (or any network!)

 ## Installation
 1. Click on releases on the right